HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/_Tools/nrftools_python.md

 (Work in progress - I don't understand this yet.
 And I have not tried to do DFU update using these tools.)

+__WARNING: I think that when I installed these tools the version of pyyaml was changed to an earlier version.
+This broke something else (the Himax we2_local_image_gen tool?) which would not work with the earlier version.__

 It is possible that nrfTools can perform DFU operations from a laptop, using python.
 See [here](https://github.com/NordicSemiconductor/pc-nrfutil/blob/master/nordicsemi/dfu/dfu_transport_ble.py)